Elizabeth Willoughby Varian

 Elizabeth Willoughby Varian (born Elizabeth Willoughby Treacy also known as Finola; 1821 – 1896) was a poet and nationalist.

 Early life

-Varian was born in 1821 in Ballymena, Co.
-Antrim to a unionist family.
+Varian was born in 1821 in Ballymena, County Antrim to a unionist family.
 She was one of three daughters.

 Career

 From 1850, she published a range of poetry under the pen-name Finola, frequently in The Nation, the Belfast Vindictor, and the Irishman magazine.
 She was part of the Young Ireland movement, and much of her poetry focused on Irish nationalism and the Irish Home Rule movement and could be described as being part of the traditional Irish nationalist ballad.
 She advocated for fair treatment of the marginalized as well as the need for Irish self-determination.
 One of her most famous poems, “The Irish Mother’s Lament” was published in Street Ballads etc in 1865.
 Another of her poems "Proselytizing" is notable as a contemporary account of the Great Famine of Ireland, published in 1851.